pwgbots/linny-r/README.md

 or more specifically in the environment variable CPLEX_STUDIO_BINARIES<em>nnnn</em>
 (where _nnnn_ denotes the CPLEX version number) on your computer.

-When installing CPLEX, please accept the default file locations that are proposed by the installer.
-Then do **not** move CPLEX files to some other directory, as this is bound to cause problems.

 #### Installing SCIP

 The SCIP software is open source.
 Instructions for installation can be found via this URL: